 Life is too short to live in the past.
 The important thing is to learn from the mistakes made and try to do things in a different way.
 If you work on yourself, you will be closer to find the person you want.

 I always try to find something positive in each lived experience, even in those that were not so good.
-At the end of the day, when I look back and think about my ex-boyfriends, I smile because thanks to them I have become a better version of myself, and I have learned valuable lessons that I would not otherwise have learned.
+At the end of the day, when I look back and think about my ex-boyfriends, I smile because thanks to them I have become a better version of myself, and I have learned valuable lessons that I otherwise would not have learned.

 “without your past, you could never have arrived so wondrously and brutally,